fruchti/kpsced/README.md

 For the full list of color options, refer to `kpsced --help`.
 The colors are specified in the standard 6-character hexadecimal RGB format (like `#ffffff`).
 For convenience, the `#` can be omitted.

+*kpsced* can generate a color scheme file from the color settings given via command line arguments with the `--generate` flag.
+This file can be used with the `-m` flag to specify all color replacements at once.

 ## Limitations

 *kpsced* is used as an postprocessor for Eeschema-generated postscript files.
 Because of this, there is one main limitation: *kpsced* cannot assign different colors to elements which have the same color settings in Eeschema.
 If you want a really colorful output, you will have to edit your Eeschema settings so all elements are colored differently by default.
 Keep in mind that Eeschema uses the color *Red 2* for the schematic title block, which cannot be changed in the settings.
 Use the `-j` flag to check whether some colors are used repeatedly.